maciej-bendkowski/natural-counting-of-lambda-terms/README.md

-# natural-counting-of-lambda-terms
+# Natural Counting of Lambda Terms
-Supplement to the "A Natural Counting of Lambda Terms" article
+Supplement to the "A Natural Counting of Lambda Terms" article.